Jason2Brownlee/QuakeBotArchive/research/essays/b_35_friktf.md

 # FrikBot for TeamFortress (FrikTF)

-**FrikBot for TeamFortress** or "FrikTF" is a port of the Frikbot for Team Fortress Quake developed by Raymond Martineau.
+**FrikBot for TeamFortress** or "FrikTF" or "Frik-TF" is a port of the Frikbot for Team Fortress Quake developed by Raymond Martineau.

 ## Homepage